-These Dukkah-Crusted Lamb Chops with Cauliflower and Potato Purée are so quick and easy to prepare that you could even serve this elegant dish on a weeknight!
+These Dukkah-Crusted Lamb Chops with Cauliflower and Potato Purée are so quick and easy to prepare that you could easily serve this elegant dish on a weeknight!

 This is such a simple dish made with ingredients that really shine.
 If you’re not familiar with dukkah, it is an Egyptian blend of spices, herbs, nuts and seeds that is traditionally served with bread and olive oil.
 I used a batch of pre-made pistachio dukkah, but you can easily make your own.
 Here’s a link to a dukkah recipe from the Kitchn.
 You’ll find that dukkah is rather versatile and it’s crunchy and aromatic properties are a perfect complement to the tender and moist lamb meat.